Hostile Work Environment: Court Upholds $300K Damages Award

 Key Takeaway for HR

-This past spring, we outlined six manager mistakes that can get your company sued.
-This current case involves mistake number five from the list: Ignoring employees’ complaints.
+Last year, we outlined six manager mistakes that can get your company sued.
+This case involves mistake number five from the list: Ignoring employees’ complaints.

-Managers should be trained to report the complaint to whomever at the company is tasked with dealing with such complaints, according to Einstein.
+Managers should be trained to report the complaint to the point person tasked with dealing with complaints of harassment or discrimination.

 Once the situation has been referred to the appropriate person, HR can take the lead to ensure the complaint is properly handled.
 HR, often with the manager’s input, then goes through the process of responding to the employee’s complaint, which includes: